Robotic Frame Welding

 The sequence of operation included the following:

-- The operator scans the barcode on the Computer Monitor which signals to the robot which program to call for the next frame to be welded.
+- The operator scans the barcode on the computer monitor which signals to the robot which program to call for the next frame to be welded

-- The operator loads a frame into the operator side of the Ferris wheel positioner located in the weld cell, if a tooling change is required the operator would change the tooling to the corresponding needed setup.
+- The operator loads a frame into the operator side of the Ferris wheel positioner located in the weld cell, if a tooling change is required the operator would change the tooling to the corresponding needed setup

 - The operator tacks members as needed and retracts clamps as required